ubports/docs.ubports.com/appdev/guides/importing-CH-urldispatcher.rst

             }
         }

-This code will manage a URI in the form ``linphone://sip:xxx@xxx.xx`` when the app is opened.
+This code will manage an URI in the form ``linphone://sip:xxx@xxx.xx`` when the app is opened.
 But what do we need to do to handle this link when the app is closed?

-We need to add a little bit `extra code <https://gitlab.com/ubports-linphone/linphone-simple/blob/master/qml/Main.qml#L69>`_ that will cover two cases:
+We need to add a little bit `extra code <https://gitlab.com/ubports-linphone/linphone-simple/blob/master/qml/Main.qml#L76>`_ that will cover two cases:
 1) We receive one URL
 2) We receive more than one URL

+Let's check if ``Qt.application.arguments`` is not empty and if not, if any argument matches our URI format.

 .. code:: qml

         Component.onCompleted: {
-            //Check if opened the app because we have an incoming call if (args.values.url && args.values.url.match(/^linphone/)) {
+            //Check if opened the app because we have an incoming call if (Qt.application.arguments && Qt.application.arguments.length > 0) {

-                console.log("Incoming Call on Closed App")
-                showIncomingCall(args.values.url);

-            } else if (Qt.application.arguments && Qt.application.arguments.length > 0) {

                 for (var i = 0; i < Qt.application.arguments.length; i++) {
                     if (Qt.application.arguments[i].match(/^linphone/)) {
+                        console.log("Incoming Call on Closed App")
                         showIncomingCall(Qt.application.arguments[i]);
                     }
                 }